jphall663/gwsb_caio/README.md

   * *To build a product for others to use:* Prototype/test/understand coding logic, API calls, and model usage in notebooks → Build a finalized chatbot or other AI app in an IDE, while letting coding agents help write code and build project infrastructure.
   * *To build an automated workflow for yourself:*
     * *Simple*: Use Zapier, n8n, etc., or ask a chatbot--you may get lucky.
     * *Advanced*: Use a coding agent to write the software to complete the workflow.
+  * Never input sensitive data.

 *Disclosure:* I worked with AI to build these pointers.